telerik/blazor-docs/getting-started/vs-code-integration/introduction.md

 # Visual Studio Code Integration Overview

-The **Telerik UI for Blazor Template Wizard** extension for [Visual Studio Code](https://code.visualstudio.com/) enhances the experience in developing Blazor web applications with Telerik UI for Blazor.
+The **Telerik UI for Blazor Template Wizard** Extension for [Visual Studio Code](https://code.visualstudio.com/) enhances the experience in developing Blazor web applications with Telerik UI for Blazor.

 {% if site.has_cta_panels == true %}
 {% include cta-panel-introduction.html %}